 Examples: AI-enabled Solutions

-In the pharmaceutical world, new drugs are developed and approved through rigorous and lengthy human clinical practices and trials beginning with animal trials and progressively moving to humans.
-Drug research and development activities predictably are expensive, over the long term, requiring significant financial investment and the appropriate professional talent to support the potential completion of a positive outcome.
+In the pharmaceutical world, new drug development and approval, with FDA oversight of individual rigorous clinical practices and trials begin with animal trials and progressively moving to humans.
+Drug research and development activities predictably are expensive over the long term, requiring significant financial investment and the right professional and scientific talent to support the potential completion of a positive outcome.

 Examples: AI-enabled Solutions